-Because the mining operation and crude salt processing are energy-intensive, a combined cycle power plant with a thermal firing capacity of 116 MW is operated.
+Since the mining operation and crude salt processing are energy-intensive, a combined cycle power plant with a thermal firing capacity of 116 MW is operated.
 Before the KKS marking system was introduced, there was a wide range of different markings and documentation in use.
-There were many reasons for introducing a comprehensive and standard-compliant marking and documentation system for all plant sections and equipment based on the standardized power station marking system (KKS).
+There were many reasons for introducing a comprehensive and standard-compliant identification and documentation system for all plant sections and equipment based on the standardized power station marking system, KKS.
 The primary aim was to increase operational safety, and to improve occupational health and safety.

 A complex hybrid system was created over several decades due to different plant builders.
 The plant marking and documentation were not from a single source.
 Mixing up a unit or cable can result in serious personal injury or damage to the plant.
 In addition, the plan was to make maintenance and servicing easier, and for operation to be safer.

 To prepare, Gabo IDM coordinated the transfer of all the existing plant documentation and data structures to the AVIS management system, developed in-house.
 “Using an actual state analysis of the technical documentation of the existing installation, we checked which standards and regulations were already complied with,” explains Hans Karl Preuss, General Manager of Gabo IDM.
 “With a view to achieving the required level of conformity, the necessary directives were drafted.”
 All the process steps were discussed with Berghausen and his team and gradually implemented.